CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 2^24 | 749.649841 | 894.4247

 Graph for summary:
+####
 ![alt text](https://github.com/xueyinw/Project2-Stream-Compaction/blob/master/result_showcase/ReadMeAboutArraySizeChoose0.PNG "Chart1")
-###
+####
 ![alt text](https://github.com/xueyinw/Project2-Stream-Compaction/blob/master/result_showcase/ReadMeAboutArraySizeChoose1.PNG "Chart2")

-From the test result, we could see GPU implementation is slower than CPU's.
+From the test result, we could see that for small Array Size, GPU implementation is slower than CPU's.
 But when the array size grows, they two become close.
 Thrust Scan is very fast for large array size.

 ####